Updated April 22, 2022

 In 2017, Puzzled Pint's second-Tuesday-of-the-month date fell on March 14.
 For the bonus puzzle at that event, Cathy revised her Pi Day puzzles from the cruise.
 For this version, there's one tweak in the word chain, and the answer phrase from the grids is a lot less geeky.

 This sheet has two puzzles with a halloween theme.
-These are also beginner-friendly (it has full instructions), but the second puzzle may be a little challenging.
+These are beginner-friendly (including full instructions), but the second puzzle may be a little challenging.